Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Introduction

 Furthermore, external factors such as electromagnetic fields or the presence of a cosmological constant can significantly alter the thermodynamic behaviour of black holes.
-For instance, the presence of a cosmological constant, which leads to anti-de Sitter or de Sitter space solutions, introduces new thermodynamic properties and phase transitions in black holes.
+For instance, the presence of a cosmological constant, which leads to Anti-de Sitter or de Sitter space solutions, introduces new thermodynamic properties and phase transitions in black holes.
 Such phase transitions, which are akin to those found in classical thermodynamics (such as the transition between solid, liquid, and gas phases), are observed in various black hole solutions, including charged, rotating, and higher-dimensional black holes \cite{Kubiznak:2012wp,Hendi:2012um,Teitelboim:1985dp,Gunasekaran:2012dq,Cvetic:1999ne,Chamblin:1999tk}.
 In these systems, changes in parameters like charge, angular momentum, or cosmological constant can lead to critical phenomena and phase transitions, which have been a topic of intense study in recent years.

-For example, research on rotating Kerr-AdS black holes using holographic techniques has provided insights into their phase transitions and thermodynamic properties \cite{Gong:2023ywu}.
+For example, research on rotating Kerr-AdS black holes using holographic techniques has provided {insight} into their phase transitions and thermodynamic properties \cite{Gong:2023ywu}.
 Similarly, accelerating black holes and those in lower-dimensional spacetimes offer simplified contexts for studying thermodynamic stability and transitions, contributing to the broader understanding of black hole microstructures \cite{Sokoliuk:2023pby, Singh:2023hit, Blagojevic:2023kqj, Xiao:2023lap, Wu:2022whe}.
-Such studies are crucial for understanding the nature of black hole entropy and the information paradox, one of the most significant unresolved issues in theoretical physics.

-Phase transitions and critical phenomena have been extensively investigated in black hole thermodynamics \cite{Gunasekaran:2012dq,Cvetic:1999ne,Chamblin:1999tk}.
+Such studies are crucial for understanding the nature of black hole entropy and the information paradox, one of the most significant unresolved issues in theoretical physics. { Phase transitions and critical phenomena have been extensively investigated in black hole thermodynamics \cite{Gunasekaran:2012dq,Cvetic:1999ne,Chamblin:1999tk}.
 Various types of black holes in different modified gravity theories have also been found to exhibit a wide range of phase transitions \cite{Wei:2012ui,Altamirano:2014tva}.